 You’ll be amazed how meditation develops your creative thinking skills.

-How useful is meditation for creative people?
+How useful is meditation for creativity?

 That’s the news we’re hearing from our research sources.